lexbor/docs/source/examples/encoding/buffer/encode/encode.md

 ## Conclusion

-This code example effectively demonstrates the usage of the Lexbor encoding library for converting Unicode code points to a UTF-8 encoded string.
+This code example effectively demonstrates the usage of the `lexbor` encoding library for converting Unicode code points to a UTF-8 encoded string.
 It emphasizes proper initialization, error handling, and output formatting, which are essential for working with character encoding in C programming.